 The girl’s fear came into Aastrea’s field of awareness.
 From her hiding place between a garbage can and a building she was watching Aastrea.
 Her mind was sharp and alert, attention fixed on the threat.
 Ready to run or fight.

 Without breaking stride Aastrea made eye contact and nodded.
-She had her brother to kill.
-She couldn’t be late.

 Thank you for reading the first chapter of The Battle Mage Codex.
 If you enjoyed it please leave a comment, like, and subscribe.
 No seriously.
 Leave a comment.
 I don’t even know if this is good or bad.
 You have to tell me.